Job Details for 2319 - Intake/Adoption & Client Services Coordinator

-Under general supervision, performs work of moderate difficulty in directing and coordinating the client service, animal intake/re-homing/surrender prevention and administrative activities of a division or area of expertise; performs related work as required.
+Under general supervision, performs work of moderate difficulty in performing client service, animal intake/re-homing/surrender prevention and administrative activities of a division or area of expertise; performs related work as required.

 DISTINGUISHING FEATURES OF THE CLASS

-An employee in this class coordinates and performs client service, animal intake/re-homing/surrender prevention and administrative work to support division activities.
-This position acts as a lead worker for employees to assure that office support services, policies and procedures meet the requirements of the division and reflect best practices.
+An employee in this class performs client service, animal intake/re-homing/surrender prevention and administrative work to support division activities.
 Human and Animal relations skills are based on effectiveness empathy and good judgment.
 Client consultation skills are based on knowledge of issues/trends impacting Animal Welfare, Animal Control, animal handling/behavior, etc. General supervision is received from a division manager, administrator or supervisor.